Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 Ever and always your servant.

 Camponeffro, South of Raverno

 “There’s nothing here for us.
-Nothing of any worth, anyway” complained Pasquale for the third time that hour, his voice loud enough so those riding ahead of him could hear.
+Nothing of any worth, anyway,” complained Pasquale for the third time that hour, his voice loud enough so that those riding behind him yet upwind could hear.

-They had ridden for three days now, different companies of Portomaggioren soldiers scouring different parts of the region – this road, that village, this path – while some patrolled the forest edge at the southern border.
-The VMC had done a thorough job of sacking the place – it seemed northerners were no less adept at plundering than even the most veteran of Tilean mercenaries.
-Now all that remained were the ragged victims and scattered bands of brigands bolstered in numbers by the desperate and the dispossessed.
+They had ridden for three days now, one of several companies of Portomaggioran horsemen scouring different parts of the region, each assigned certain roads, villages or valleys, while some patrolled the forest edge at the southern border.
+The VMC’s army had done a thorough job of sacking the whole area – it seemed northerners were no less adept at plundering than even the most veteran of Tilean mercenaries.
+Now all that remained were the ragged survivors and scattered bands of brigands bolstered in numbers by the desperate and the dispossessed.

-“I’ll tell you what I am looking at – this place!” countered Pasquale.
+“Tino,I’ll tell you what I am looking at – this place!” countered Pasquale.
 “I’m looking at what the northerners did!
-They may be heroes for fighting the Waagh, but then they did this, turning honest farmers into beggars and robbers.”
+They may be heroes for fighting against the Waagh, but then they did this, turning honest farmers into beggars and robbers.”

 “Aye, they did.
 But I say again, you’re still not seeing it right.
 Why not be glad the northerners attacked here instead of Portomaggiore?”